 Figure 14 – NOVAC scanner assembly.
 This is a ‘cone’ scanner.
 Note how the cone scanner points back towards the right in this image.
 This would be the proper mounting direction if the volcano is on the right side of the image.
+This positioning also holds for flat scanners.